 Internal decorations

 Repair category 1

-Notes The property is in fair decorative order.
+Notes The property is in reasonably good decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes Not applicable.

-Electricity

-Repair category 1

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Electricity Repair category 2 Notes Aspects of the electrical installation are on older lines and there are surface mounted sockets.
+A precautionary check of the installation must be undertaken by a competent electrician prior to purchase, with a view to carrying out any rewiring or upgrading necessary to meet current regulations.
+The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.